Sharif Ghalib: Journalism

-In the 1990s Ghalib established and hosted Free Afghanistan Broadcasting, a multi-featured community TV show in New York, and was its executive producer for the subsequent three years, during which he earned a certificate in production and editing from Queens Public Television.
+In the 1990s, Ghalib established and hosted Free Afghanistan Broadcasting, a multi-featured community TV show in New York.
+He was its executive producer for the subsequent three years, during which he earned a certificate in production and editing from Queens Public Television.
 He was a broadcaster and news anchor on national radio and television network prior to leaving Afghanistan.

 Representative to the UN

-Sharif Ghalib joined the Afghan Foreign Service in 1994 and his diplomatic career started at the United Nations.
-He served for three consecutive terms at the Permanent Mission of Afghanistan to the United Nations as Second Secretary, First Secretary and Counsellor from 1994 to 2002.
-Ghalib had been a member of UNGA Drafting Committee of the annual resolutions on Afghanistan until 2001.
+Sharif Ghalib joined the Afghan Foreign Service in 1994, and his diplomatic career started at the United Nations.
+He served for three consecutive terms at the Permanent Mission of Afghanistan to the United Nations as Second Secretary, First Secretary, and Counsellor from 1994 to 2002.
+Ghalib had been a member of the UNGA Drafting Committee of the annual resolutions on Afghanistan until 2001.

 Ghalib has represented Afghanistan in numerous bilateral, regional and international meetings, conferences, and fora as head of delegation or as a member including the 50th UN Commemorative Meeting, the UN Millennium Summit, NAM Summit (Durban, South Africa), NAM Ministerial Conference (Cartagena-Colombia), FAO Summit (Rome-Italy), OIC Summit (Tehran, Iran), OIC Ministerial Conference (New York), ECO Ministerial Conference (Baku, Azerbaijan), G-77 Conference (Havana, Cuba), World Economic Forum Special Session (New York), and ICAO Ministerial Conference (Montreal, Canada), as well as seven UNGA regular sessions in New York.
-He was also a participant in the United Nations Human Rights Council considerations at its regular and special sessions, and a member of Afghanistan's delegation on the country's bid for accession to the World Trade Organization during service in Geneva.
+He was also a participant in the United Nations Human Rights Council considerations at its regular and special sessions and a member of Afghanistan's delegation on the country's bid for accession to the World Trade Organization during service in Geneva.

-A member of the Intra-Afghan London Conference, Sharif Ghalib attended its successive deliberations on accentuating the national struggle through greater participation of Afghanistan's intelligentsia worldwide, convened in the United kingdom, and was a participant in the U.S. Senate Foreign Relations Committee hearing on Afghanistan in Washington, D.C. in 1996.
+A member of the Intra-Afghan London Conference, Sharif Ghalib attended its successive deliberations on accentuating the national struggle through greater participation of Afghanistan's intelligentsia worldwide, convened in the United Kingdom, and was a participant in the U.S. Senate Foreign Relations Committee hearing on Afghanistan in Washington, D.C., in 1996.

 He was also part of the UN-sponsored arrangements for transition to the post-Bonn Interim Authority in Afghanistan in 2001.

 Representative to Canada

-In April 2002, Sharif Ghalib was appointed by the Afghan Interim Administration formed following the Bonn Agreement as Afghanistan's only representative and chief negotiator on the establishment of full bilateral diplomatic and consular relations between Afghanistan and Canada at resident-embassy level.
+In April 2002, Sharif Ghalib was appointed by the Afghan Interim Administration formed following the Bonn Agreement as Afghanistan's only representative and chief negotiator on the establishment of full bilateral diplomatic and consular relations between Afghanistan and Canada at the resident-embassy level.

 The Embassy of Afghanistan was officially inaugurated on 29 October 2002 in Ottawa, where Ghalib served as chargé d'affaires ad interim and later Deputy Chief of Mission and Minister-counsellor until 2005.

-In June 2003, Sharif Ghalib addressed the first Canadian military contingent at its Garrison Petawawa headquarters, to be deployed to Afghanistan as part of the International Security Assistance Force (ISAF).
+In June 2003, Sharif Ghalib addressed the first Canadian military contingent at its Garrison Petawawa headquarters to be deployed to Afghanistan as part of the International Security Assistance Force (ISAF).